 After a string of death threats flooded Rollins's label, the project was called off due to safety concerns - but not before the label made five test pressings of the album.
 Rollins has two of these copies; presumably, the other three are with Manson.
 The album has never been released, but is probably very creepy and would be worth a lot of money if it ever went up for auction.

-#82 on The Hottest Silver Foxessee more on Henry Rollins
+#42 on The Best Political Musicianssee more on Henry Rollins

 In 2007, just before Los Angeles' New Beverly Cinema was set to be redeveloped, Quentin Tarantino swooped in at the last minute and purchased the building for an undisclosed sum of money and became their defacto landlord/programmer.
 He moved forward setting up double bills of films from his private collection as well as some of his favorite undiscovered gems.
 When Tarantino purchased the theater he told reporters, "As long as I'm alive, and as long as I'm rich, the New Beverly will be there, showing double features in 35mm."